dglazier/brufit/README.md

 setenv BRUFIT /path/to/here (or setenv BRUFIT $PWD)

 mkdir build

 cd build

 cmake ../

 make install

+Note to install the pcm file you may have to run the last two steps again.
+You can check if $BRUFIT/lib/libbrufit_rdict.pcm exists.

+cmake ../

+make install

 alias brufit root $BRUFIT/macros/LoadBru.C

+##Data

+Data should be in the form of a ROOT TTree with branches that are usually double but can be int for categories, e.g. a polarisation state.
+If you are using weights and need an event ID branch this should also be made double so it can be read into RooFit dataset.

 ## Basic usage